SECURING WHAT WE NEED

 - Establish organizational structure and personnel

-- Select contract sources, negotiate and ensure compliance
+- Select contract sources, negotiate terms and ensure contract compliance